chhylp123/BitMapperBS/README.md

     cd BitMapperBS/for_old_machine_sse4.2
     make

-(4) If BitMapperBS cannot build index, try:
+(4) If BitMapperBS cannot build index due to the errors of psascan, please improve the permission of psascan

     sudo chmod 777 psascan

 ### Indexing Genome ###